openshift/training/beta-1-setup.md

     nameserver
 * Your master `/etc/resolv.conf` points to a real, functional, accessible nameserver (eg: Google DNS @ `8.8.8.8`)
+* That you also open port 53 (UDP) to allow DNS queries to hit the master

 Following this setup for dnsmasq will ensure that your wildcard domain works as well as DNS resolution inside of all of your containers.